yeekangc/cloud-pak-for-applications/README.md

 There are 5 services under "views" folder running in a single node.js project that are tightly coupled.
 If we get a traffic on a single service , complete project goes down that is one of the major disadvantage of monolithic architecture.
 ![GitHub Logo](images/s1.png)

-### 2. Let's understand how to break down our monolithic application
+### Step 2 :Let's understand how to break down our monolithic application
 When we cloned our project we saw there are 5 services running in the project , lets break down our monolithic application by evaluating which services are tightly coupled and on the high load on that service can effect the other services and maybe complete project.
 So let breakdown admin and customer services.

-### 3. Initialize Codewind in Visual Studio for Local development , breaking into Microservices and Testing
+### Step 3 :Initialize Codewind in Visual Studio for Local development , breaking into Microservices and Testing
 Once we have decided which service needs to be converted into micro-services  , initialize codewind in our visual studio that will help us to do local development , testing services and containerizing it.
 Please follow the below steps to work with codewind:

 1. Open VisualStudio.